 God saw our suffering and set us free to change our reality and give us a land, prosperity and independence; a place of our own.
 And so, with these fruits I recognize the blessing of the land.

 Essentially we are thanking God for land, statehood, independence, security.
-It is amazing that a new fruit can be used to embody all of that!
+It is amazing that a simple newly ripe fruit can be used to embody all of that!

 In this regard, Rabbi Michael Hattin draws special attention to the placing of the fruits in a “basket”.
 He writes: